CaringBridge Is Funded by People Like You

 One year after surgery, he had a episode which led to an emergency room visit and subsequently determined cancer had spread to his bladder and lymph nodes.
 So, next step was radiation, then Lupron.
 Both those treatments seemed to be working until late 2012 when his PSA began rising quickly and steadily.

 He added Casodex to his cancer treatment in January 2013 which was very difficult on his body causing pain, weakness, lethargy and just that ole crappy feeling not to mention a quick loss of 35 pounds.
 In February, additional testing showed the Casodex was not at all effective so they moved him to a new cocktail of Zytiga with Predizone.
 This has just created a new round of pain with swelling of the joints and other maladies that are difficult on his body.
 It's been a long year and no treatment has been working.
-As of November 2013, Ed's body his weak but his spirit is willing.
-Please keep Ed in your prayers and provide him words of encouragement on this page.

 Each Journal update tells a more complete version of each step in his 2013 journey.
 Please join us on Team "SupHerrmann".